 In acknowledgement of his commitment to serving those in his community, Jordan got the funding his business needed.
-Revival Chili was awarded $20,000 in the Citizens Bank 2019 Small Business Community Champions Award Contest as the first-prize winner in Pittsburgh.
+Revival Chili was awarded $20,000 in the 2019 Citizens Bank Small Business Community Champion Award Contest as the first-prize winner in Pittsburgh.

 “We were so thrilled,” Jordan said.
 “It gave us the money we needed to take our training to the next level.”